liveanddeadcat/latex-phd-thesis/README.md

 - Make sure you have 3 things installed: a LaTEX distribution that works with your OS (I'm using MikTeX on Windows), a TEX editor (I'm using TeXStudio), bib-supporting reference managers (I'm using Endnote).
 - Clone or download this repository and save at the path you like.
 - If you are new to LaTeX, I highly recommend you to familiarise yourself with the basics before using this template.
 It's used to quickly format documents using markup language.
 You just write text and commands, and LaTeX handles all the formatting!
 No moving around text and figures every time!
+- You may also want to consider installing a Perl environment and this [word counter](https://app.uio.no/ifi/texcount/).

 ### The main files you will be working with
 - main.tex